Netanyahu pushes forward with Gaza City operation despite opposition

 Protests in Israel and Gaza

-People protested against the expansion of the war in Israel and Gaza on Thursday.
+People protested on Thursday in both Israel and Gaza against the expansion of the war.
 In Gaza City, hundreds of people gathered, waving flags and posters among destroyed buildings, rubble and tents for the displaced in a rare show of opposition against the war and forced migration.

 Women and children joined the protest, holding placards reading “Save Gaza” and “Stop the war, stop the savage attack, save us,” as Palestinian music played in the background.